ShawxingKwok/ITWorks/content/docs/jvm/tracer/extensions/android/_index.md

 Generated code
 {{< codeImg childFragmentTracer.png >}}

-For the example of public `SharedViewModel` in `MainActivity`, I suggest to annotate the subclass of `ViewModel` with `Tracer.Tip` to avoid tracing insides.
+For the example of public `SharedViewModel` in `MainActivity`, I suggest annotating the subclass of `ViewModel` with `Tracer.Tip` to avoid tracing insides.

 # <a href="https://github.com/ShawxingKwok/Tracer-AndroidView" target="_blank"> GitHub repo with demo</a>